mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 Thus, by maximizing the expectation of the ELBO with respect to $\theta$, we are implicitly maximizing a lower bound of $\log p_\theta(\boldsymbol{x}_0)$, so we can view this procedure as doing approximate maximum likelihood estimation!
 We will discuss this idea further in the later section of this post titled, "Intuition and justification for the diffusion objective".

 Let's now examine the expected ELBO more closely.
-It turns out that this ELBO can be further manipulated into a form that has a term for each step of the diffusion process (See Derivation 3 in the Appendix to this post):
+It turns out that it can be further manipulated into a form that has a term for each step of the diffusion process (See Derivation 3 in the Appendix to this post):

 $$\begin{align*}E_{\boldsymbol{x}_0 \sim q} \left[ \text{ELBO}(\theta) \right] &= E_{\boldsymbol{x}_{0:T} \sim q}\left[ \log \frac{ p_\theta (\boldsymbol{x}_{0:T}) }{q(\boldsymbol{x}_{1:T} \mid \boldsymbol{x}_0)} \right] \\ &= \underbrace{E_{\boldsymbol{x}_1, \boldsymbol{x}_0 \sim q} \left[ p_\theta(\boldsymbol{x}_0 \mid \boldsymbol{x}_1) \right]}_{L_0} + \underbrace{\sum_{t=2}^T  E_{\boldsymbol{x}_t, \boldsymbol{x}_0 \sim q} \left[ KL \left( q(\boldsymbol{x}_{t-1} \mid \boldsymbol{x}_t, \boldsymbol{x}_0) \ \vert\vert \ p_\theta(\boldsymbol{x}_{t-1} \mid \boldsymbol{x}_t) \right) \right]}_{L_1, L_2, \dots, L_{T-1}} + E_{\boldsymbol{x}_0} \left[ \underbrace{KL\left( q(\boldsymbol{x}_T \mid \boldsymbol{x}_0) \ \vert\vert \  p_\theta(\boldsymbol{x}_T) \right)}_{L_T} \right]\end{align*}$$